 The best way to take marshmallow root is by supplements.
 Herbal tablets of about 5 mg can be taken once per day or a liquid alternative of 5-15 ml 3 times daily.

-For topical use shredded root should be mixed with enough warm water to form a thick paste and spread onto a clean cloth.
-Apply to irritated area as needed.
+For topical use, shredded root should be mixed with enough warm water to form a thick paste and spread onto a clean cloth.
+Apply to the irritated area as needed.